All About Camp PHEver

 group photograph in front of cabin

-As part of The University of Texas Health Science Center (UTHealth), McGovern Medical School Department of Pediatrics, Division of Medical Genetics provides lifelong care for patients with genetically inherited disorders including Phenylketonuria (PKU).
-In addition to providing routine patient care, UTHealth is actively involved in the latest research and works diligently to provide patients with the most current medical treatments.
+The skilled team of experts in the Medical Genetics Division at UTHealth Houston McGovern Medical School provides lifelong care for patients with genetically inherited disorders including Phenylketonuria (PKU).
+In addition to providing routine patient care, UTHealth Houston is actively involved in the latest research and works diligently to provide patients with the most current medical treatments.
 The McGovern Medical School produces 200+ medical doctors and trains over 1,000 residents each year.
 McGovern Medical School is located in the renowned Texas Medical Center, the largest medical complex in the world, in Houston, Texas.

 What Is Phenylketonuria (PKU)?